open-ephys/acq-board-docs/source/index.rst

 You can order an assembled Acquisition Board from `Open Ephys Production Site <https://open-ephys.org/acquisition-system/acquisition-board>`_.
 You can also order an `Open Ephys Starter Kit <https://open-ephys.org/acquisition-system/starter-kit>`_, which contains everything you need to get started (except for electrodes and a computer).

 Because all the designs are freely available, you can also build the Acquisition Board yourself.
 We estimate you'll spend about 2-3 days of work and about $1000.
-Follow the instructions :ref:`here <buildinstructions>` to learn how to build your own board.
+Follow the instructions `here <buildinstructions>` to learn how to build your own board.

-Besides the acquisition board, you will need :ref:`these other components <acsystemparts>` to start collecting data.
-If you already have all of the necessary parts in your lab, follow the :ref:`quickstartguide` to learn how to start collecting data right away.
+Besides the acquisition board, you will need `these other components <acsystemparts>` to start collecting data.
+If you already have all of the necessary parts in your lab, follow the `quickstartguide` to learn how to start collecting data right away.
 Otherwise, we recommend reading through the sub-pages to help you decide which components to buy.

 Key Specifications